-- Be More Chill Opens on BroadwayOn the backs of hundreds of millions of streams, this little-show-that-could snagged a Broadway house when so many others show couldn’t.
+- Be More Chill Opens on BroadwayOn the backs of hundreds of millions of streams, this little-show-that-could snagged a Broadway house when so many other shows couldn’t.
 While the show didn’t last as long as it should have, the fact that it got to Broadway signals the beginning of a content revolution and a changing audience.
 Future shows will get their shot because of Be More Chill.
 Let’s just hope that many of them are written by its super-talented creator, Joe Iconis.

 - Fosse/Verdon on FX.Ok, I know this show wasn’t ON Broadway, but whenever a television network, which has such a wide audience to appeal to, focuses on our little niche, it’s not only a compliment, it’s a huge marketing boon.
 The number of people who watched this series and heard the word “Broadway” over and over, is equal to what we seat in our theaters over an entire year.
 Those kind of impressions eventually show up on our bottom line.

 - Ali Stroker wins a Tony Award.If you don’t know who Ali Stroker is or why this was an important moment in 2019, click here.
 So many lives were changed because of her appearing on that Radio City stage with that trophy in her hand.
 It was a win-heard-round-the-world.